Scholarly Comments on Academic Economics

 General Organization

-• All submissions, other than Comments, should include an abstract of up to 150 words and a list of keywords.
+• All submissions should include an abstract of up to 200 words, plus a list of keywords.

 • Parenthetic documentation should be used for citations, with a complete reference list including all cited work at the end of the article.
-Citations should be (author year) when referring to a complete work, e.g. (Friedman 1963), or (author year, page number) when referring to a specific point, e.g. (Keynes 1936, 172).
+Citations should be (author year) when referring to a complete work, e.g. (Friedman 1962), or (author year, page number) when referring to a specific point, e.g. (Keynes 1936, 172).
+Citations of multiple works should be set off by a semicolon, e.g. (Schelling 1978; 1984).
 Complete page numbers for book chapters and academic articles should be included in the Reference list.

 • Footnotes should not be used for citations.
-Substantive footnotes should be included at the bottom of the page denoted by Arabic numbers.
+Substantive footnotes should be included at the bottom of the page denoted by Arabic numerals.

 • Long quotations of more than three lines of text should be indented, single spaced, and separated from the rest of the text by an additional line.